seawolfer/ProgrammingAssignment4/Course-Project/Code_Book.md

 # Code book for Coursera *Getting and Cleaning Data* course project

-This code book provides relevant information on the `tidy_data.txt` file of this repository that were generated from the `run_analysis.R` script.
+This code book provides relevant information on the `tidydataset.txt` file of this repository that were generated from the `run_analysis.R` script.

 ## Original Data & Transformations